Brian Anderson Player Props: Brewers vs. Mets

-The Milwaukee Brewers, including Brian Anderson (.152 batting average in his past 10 games), battle starter Justin Verlander and the New York Mets at Citi Field, Monday at 7:10 PM ET.
+The Milwaukee Brewers and Brian Anderson (.303 slugging percentage over his past 10 games, including one homer), take on starting pitcher David Peterson and the New York Mets at Citi Field, Tuesday at 7:10 PM ET.

-He had a hitless showing in his previous game (0-for-5) against the Guardians.
+In his last game he had a hitless showing (0-for-5) against the Guardians.

 Brian Anderson Game Info & Props vs. the Mets